Ivanhoe Grammar School: Plenty Campus

 The Plenty Campus (formerly the Mernda Campus) was founded in 1990, and is co-educational from Prep to Year 12.
 It is located in Bridge Inn Rd, Doreen, an outer suburb north of Melbourne.
 The Plenty Campus offers only the Victorian Certificate of Education to Years 11 and 12, however students at the Plenty Campus can choose to transfer to the Ridgeway Campus to study the International Baccalaureate for their final two years of schooling.

 Buckley House

 Also located in Ivanhoe, the Memorial Junior School was opened in 1955, and was built using the donations from the families of old boys who died in the Second World War.
 It was renamed "Buckley House" in 1998.
 In memory of the old boys who died, there now stands a small stone memorial.

 Buckley House is Ivanhoe's primary school, accepting students from ELC 3 to Year 6, and is located on the north side of the Ridgeway Campus.

 The university campus opened in late 2018.

 La Trobe University Campus

-In 2018, Ivanhoe Grammar announced a partnership with La Trobe University in which Year 9 classes would be held in specially renovated heritage terrace houses on the university property.
-The campus opened for the 2019 school year and provided students with a year long, unique learning experience that incorporated the use of university facilities and input from key university personnel.
+In 2018, Ivanhoe Grammar announced a partnership with La Trobe University in which Year 9 classes would be held on the university property.
+The campus opened for the 2019 school year and provided a year-long course with use of university facilities and input from university personnel.